5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ## Preface
 :warning: This is not finished (Chptrs.
 I to III are finished, though)

-This is my attempt of providing an up-to-date and easy to follow guide for creating Layout-IDs for AppleALC.kext.
+This is my attempt of providing an up-to-date and easy to follow guide for creating Layout-IDs for AppleALC to make audio work on a Hackintosh.
 It is aimed at users for whom the existing Layout-IDs either do not work so they're forced to create one from scratch or for users who wish to modify an existing Layout-ID for other reasons.
 Maybe the Layout-ID in use was created for the same Codec but a different system/mainboard and they want to change the routing, fix issues or add features.

+### How to use this guide
+Although the Layout-ID created in this guide is for a specific Codec (Realtek ALC269VC) and a specific device (Lenovo T530 Laptop with a docking station), the basic concepts presented along the way apply to any Audio Codec.
+Therefore:

+* Don't just follow the given instruction in this guide blindly!
+* Instead, abstract from the given example and apply the presented methods and techniques to your specific use case!
+These use cases can be:

+	1. Creatin a Layout-ID for an Audio Codec from scratch (because a working one doesn't exist yet)
+	2. Modifying an existing Layout-ID (like an additional output for a Laptop dock for example).
+This is what I am going to do during the course of this guide.
+	3. Coompiling a slimmed-down version of AppleALC for the one Layout-ID yo are using.
+In this case, follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build) instead.

 ### Do we really need another guide for creating Layout-IDs?
 Although AppleALC comes with around 600 (!) pre-configured Layout-IDs for more than 100 Audio Codecs, the process of how to actually create a Layout-ID is not covered on the AppleALC repo itself.
-I only found 3 to 4 guides which explain some aspects of but not the entire process.
+I only found 4 guides which explain some aspects of but not the entire process.
 There are still some key aspects I haven't figured out yet, so that's why this Guide is still a work in progress.

 Most of the guides I found are either outdated or over-complicated or no longer applicable today.
 The oldest guide I found is from from 2012 by EMlyDinEsH.
 It contains some really useful info, but is incomplete.
 The newest guides I could find are from 2017.
 One by F0x1c which is basically just an unformatted copy/paste of EMlyDinEsH's guide which is unreadable in markdown.
 If you the download the data from github as a .zip, you'll find an .rtf document inside of it, that you can extract some additional info from.
 The third guide is from Daliansky, written in Chinese and is over the top complicated, too long and too hard to follow.

 ### About my guide
 The most compelling guide I found yet is by MacPeet who has created a lot of Layout-IDs for AppleALC over the years.
 It's from 2015 when patching AppleHDA.kext was still a necessity since AppleALC didn't exist yet.
 Although not all of the steps are applicable today, it contains some great workflows and a visual approach to creating Layout-IDs which is a lot easier to understand and follow.
 Since german is my native language, it's easy for me to follow and translate, so that's why my guide is based on MacPeet's guide.
 But it's not just a simple copy/translate/paste guide but rather an adaption and update of his guide, making use of all new tools an all the nice new features markdown has to offer nowadays, such as syntax highlighting, tables and mermaid integration for creating flowcharts, etc.

-## Use cases
-1. Users who want/need to create a Layout-ID for their Codec from scratch (because a working one doesn't exist yet)
-2. Users who want to modify an existing Layout-ID (like an additional output for a Laptop dock for example).
-This is what I am going to do during the course of this guide
-3. Users who just want to compile a slimmed-down version of AppleALC for the one Layout-ID they are using, can follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build) instead.

 ## Contents
 This guide will cover the following topics (subject to change):